apache/drill/docs/dev/ClusterFixture.md

 # ClusterFixture

 Drill provides two ways to test.
-The original tests are based on the `BaseTestQuery` are are (or will be) described elsewhere.
+The original tests are based on the `BaseTestQuery` are (or will be) described elsewhere.
 Limitations of this class prompted creation of a new framework, which this page describes.

 * A single base class `BaseTestQuery` holds a large amount of functionality, making it hard to create specialized test classes.
 One either starts with `BaseTestQuery`, or must replicate that functionality.
 Since one often has to create specialized setups, this was a bit of a limitation.
 * `BaseTestQuery` is very handy in that it starts an embedded Drillbit.
 But, it does so using a fixed set of boot options.
 To change the boot options as needed for some tests, one has to allow the initial Drillbit to start, then shut it down, create the new config, and restart.
 This is tedious when using tests for debugging.